Distance From Walls / Structures

-Voted a Neighborhood Fave by local homeowners across multiple years.
+Recognized by local homeowners across multiple years.
+Earned from real neighborhood recommendations.

 Fastest start: text 2–6 photos with your ZIP and nearest major crossroads.

-A ballpark range may be possible from clear photos, but final pricing is confirmed after an on-site estimate.
+A ballpark range may be possible from clear photos; final pricing is confirmed on-site.

-Hours: Monday–Friday 6am–5pm • Saturday closed • Sunday closed.
+Hours: Monday through Friday 6am to 5pm • Saturday closed • Sunday closed.

 When a tree comes down, the priority is controlling hazards and restoring access.
-Bynum Tree and Landscape is set up for downed tree cut-up, haul-off, and meticulous cleanup after an on-site estimate confirms scope and final pricing.
+Work typically focuses on cut-up, load-out, haul-off, and thorough cleanup.

 Tree already on the ground after wind damage.